fabric

-It’s quite common for microservices to need to define properties whose values can be configured without code changes, often by non-engineers.
+It’s a common practice for microservices to define properties whose values can be configured without code changes, often by operators.
 Connection strings to a database, number of rows to display in a table, a timeout value, are all examples of configuration properties.

 con.New("www.example.com")